 We also agree to the Individual Redress Principle which requires that individuals have the right to legally pursue enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors.

 GDPR (General Data Protection Regulation)

-The GDPR is an EU Regulation coming into force from 25 May 2018, which will replace the 1995 EU Data Protection Directive (DPD) to significantly enhance the protection of the personal data of EU citizens and increase the obligations on organisations who collect or process personal data.
+The GDPR is an EU Regulation that came into force from 25 May 2018, which replaced the 1995 EU Data Protection Directive (DPD) to significantly enhance the protection of the personal data of EU citizens and increase the obligations on organisations who collect or process personal data.

 If at any point you believe the information we process on you is incorrect you can request to see this information and have it corrected or permanently deleted from our databases.
 Email your request to email@example.com